Pat Mills: Biography

 Mills has formed Repeat Offenders with artist Clint Langley and Jeremy Davis "to develop graphic novel concepts with big-screen potential" and the first project is a graphic novel called American Reaper, serialised in the Judge Dredd Megazine (2011–2015).
 It has been optioned by Trudie Styler's Xingu Films and Mills has written the screenplay.

 He has also written two Doctor Who audio plays, "Dead London" (2008) and "The Scapegoat" (2009) for Big Finish Productions, featuring the Eighth Doctor and Lucie Miller.
 The first audio play was released as the first part of the second season of the Eighth Doctor Adventures and the second as part of the third season.
 In 2010 Mills adapted a story that had been started by him and Wagner for Doctor Who in the 1980s and was produced by Big Finish as "The Song of Megaptera".
+In 2023, a 1980 Fourth Doctor comic he penned (with artist Dave Gibbons) for Doctor Who Magazine was adapted into the Fourteenth Doctor special "The Star Beast."

 In 2017 he wrote, with Kevin O'Neill, and published two novels, Serial Killer and Goodnight, John-Boy, part of a planned series of four books.
 Also in that year, he published his memoirs, Be Pure!
 Be Vigilant!
 Behave!
 2000 AD and Judge Dredd: The Secret History in print and as an e-book.
 Mills also narrated the audiobook version himself.
 (The title is the catchphrase of the villain in his series Nemesis the Warlock.)

 In 2018 the film Accident Man was released, based on his comic strip for Toxic!

 In 2019 Mills announced that he would publish a new all-ages science fiction anthology comic called Spacewarp, to be released in 2020, and that the artists would retain the copyright on their work.

-In 2021 he can published another volume of memoirs with a focus on Slaine, Kiss My Axe!
+In 2021 he published another volume of memoirs with a focus on Slaine, Kiss My Axe!
 Slaine the Warped Warrior: The Secret History.